Trodelvy® (sacituzumab govitecan-hziy)

 Low white blood cell count (neutropenia)

-Low levels of white blood cells are common with TRODELVY and can sometimes be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
-Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give you a medicine to help prevent low blood cell count starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever (febrile neutropenia).If your white blood cell count is too low, your healthcare provider may need to delay treatment or lower your dose of TRODELVY, give you a medicine called granulocyte-colony stimulating factor, also known as growth factors, to treat your low blood cell count, or in some cases may permanently stop TRODELVY.
-Your healthcare provider may need to give you antibiotic medicines if you develop a fever while your white blood cell count is low. |
+Low white blood cell counts can be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
+Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give a medicine to help prevent low white blood cell count starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever (febrile neutropenia). |

-| Call your healthcare provider or nurse right away if you develop any of the following signs of infection:
+| Tell your healthcare provider right away if you develop any of the following signs of infection during treatment with TRODELVY:

 |